- Home

 16Very high correlations (R > 0.95) were found between PM10 and PM2.5 when analyzing data from both the Grimm spectrometers and GPCs (Table 1).
 The observed high correlations between PM10 and PM2.5 indoor concentrations were also found by Van Ransbeeck et al. (2013) inside livestock buildings and by Marcazzan et al. (2001) in ambient air.
 This can partially be explained by the fact that PM2.5 is a substantial part of PM10.
 Nevertheless, in the current study the mean ratio PM10:PM2.5 was about 10:1, while Marcazzan et al. (2001) found a ratio of 3:2 in ambient air.
 Most of the PM inside livestock buildings is primary in origin and can mainly be found in the coarse (PM10-PM2.5) fraction.
 This is especially the case for PM originating from feed, animal hair, and skin as well as manure (Cambra-López et al., 2011).
 Particles in the fine (PM2.5) fraction are mostly formed through chemical reactions between gases and particles.
 These secondary processes occur to a lesser extent inside livestock buildings and part of the mechanically generated particles can fall into the PM2.5 size range (Cambra-López et al., 2010).

 17Lower correlations (R < 0.4) were found between PM10 and PM1 and between PM2.5 and PM1 when analyzing the data from both measuring instruments together and from the GPCs (Table 1).
 However, higher correlations (R > 0.5) between PM10 and PM1 and between PM2.5 and PM1 were found when analyzing the data from the Grimm spectrometers (Table 1).
-Using the same Grimm spectrometers, Van Ransbeeck et al. (2013) found a high correlation between PM2.5 and PM1 indoor concentrations (= 0.77) and a lower correlation between PM10 and PM1 indoor concentrations (= 0.46).
+Using the same Grimm spectrometers, Van Ransbeeck et al. (2013) found a high correlation between PM2.5 and PM1 indoor concentrations (R = 0.77) and a lower correlation between PM10 and PM1 indoor concentrations (R = 0.46).
 However, when using the GPCs, correlations were much lower in our study.
 This indicates that the observed correlations with PM1 are dependent upon the measuring instrument used.
 However, both instruments claim a counting efficiency of 50% at AED of 0.3 µm and of 100% for all particles larger than 0.45 µm (manufacturer’s website; Schmoll et al., 2010).
 The relative humidity inside the stable can also play an important role.
 At high relative humidity, water molecules risk of being recognized as particles by the optical instrumentation which can falsify the measurements.
 To overcome this problem, the Grimm spectrometers are equipped with an air mixing device which can add particle-free dry air to the sample airflow.
 This system is activated when the relative humidity exceeds 85% (manual Grimm spectrometer).
 The GPCs however are not equipped with such a device and therefore do not correct for high relative humidity.

 3.2.
 Particle size distribution